List of The Great British Bake Off finalists (series 1–7)

 The Great British Bake Off is a British television baking competition, produced by Love Productions.
 It premiered on BBC Two in 2010, then moved to BBC One in 2014, and then moved to Channel 4 in 2017.
 This list contains sections about annual winners and runners-up who appeared in the first seven series that aired on BBC.

-The information seen in tables, including age and occupation, are based on the time of filming.
+The information seen in tables, including age and occupation, is based on the time of filming.

 Series 1 (2010)

 No baker was awarded Star Baker this season.